amnesiiac/amnesiiac.github.io/_posts/2023-09-18-post-dive-into-port-publish.md

            send data to localhost:port                                      listen on ip:port
 ```

+the packets originally destined to ip:port is modifed and destined to ip2:port2 (e.g. a netfilter
+configured with a bunch of iptable rules).

+<p style="margin-bottom: 20px;"></p>

-2) explicitly putting a proxy between client & server.
+2 explicitly putting a proxy between client & server:
-the client-end socket is maintained by >=layer4 proxy process, which read the data and redirect to final destination.
 ```txt
                    user space forwarding:    listen on localhost:port
                                              => connect to ip:port